Are you planning on starting your own wedding hair & makeup business? Keep reading then, this article is for you.

 Step 3 – Design your Brand

 Make sure to choose a color palette that contains no more than 3–5 shades and use it on all your platforms and marketing materials.
 Also, use the same profile pics and covers on all your social media accounts.
 And in general, try to keep your shared content logical and harmonious.
-We can help you with this, just contact us.

 Step 4 – Create a Lookbook

-Supposedly, you have already done some styling work for your acquaintances, or maybe even assisted a bridal hair and makeup pro.
+Supposedly, you have already done some styling work for your acquaintances or maybe even assisted a bridal hair and makeup pro.
 If you happen to have good photos of the past work you’ve done for brides and other special events, organize them into a nice-looking portfolio.
 Another option is to hire a model and a professional photographer.
-Create 7 to 10 different makeup-looks and hairdos, and have them photographed.
+Create 7 to 10 different makeup looks and hairdos, and have them photographed.

 Having a promising lookbook or portfolio is the first step to building trust when offering wedding hair & makeup services.
-When a potential client sees various astonishing looks that you’re able to create, she’ll be positive that you can deliver on her big day.
+When a potential client sees various astonishing looks that you’re able to create, she’ll be optimistic that you can deliver on her big day.
 Make sure to smuggle something special, something outstanding in your showcased work.
 A little plus will convince your customer that her final look will be unique and rare.
 We all want that now, don’t we?

 Step 5 – Build your Network

-Once your lookbook is full-blown, it’s time to start building your network by partnering up with vendors.
+Once your lookbook is full-blown, it’s time to start building your network by partnering with vendors.
 Connect with wedding planners, photographers, florists, caterers, other wedding hair & makeup artists.
 These more established professionals might be down to partner up with you if they like your portfolio.
-They can help you get started by referring your work to people, or even their own clients.
+They can help you get started by referring your work to people or even their own clients.
 Take a chance and visit a few bridal shops and leave your marketing material there.
 You’ll get more exposure this way, especially to their walk-in customers.

 Step 6 – Go to Expos/Trade Shows